m-kupiec/compendium-typescript/README.md

 "if you never want TypeScript to silently infer `any` for a type without you explicitly saying so, you can use `noImplicitAny` before you start modifying your files.
 While it might feel somewhat overwhelming, the long-term gains become apparent much more quickly." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+"There are certain cases where TypeScript can’t figure out what certain types should be.
+To be as lenient as possible, it will decide to use the type `any` in its place.
+While this is great for migration, using `any` means that you’re not getting any type safety, and you won’t get the same tooling support you’d get elsewhere.
+You can tell TypeScript to flag these locations down and give an error with the `noImplicitAny` option." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 ## Structural Type System

 "One of TypeScript’s core principles is that type checking focuses on the shape that values have.
 This is sometimes called “duck typing” or “structural typing”.
 In a structural type system, if two objects have the same shape, they are considered to be of the same type." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))